ThaliaVillalobos/OtterRadio/README.md

 ## Considerations
 - What is your product pitch?
    * Student's at CSUMB, Califorina State University of Monterey Bay, has to use a computer to access the radio station and must call in to request a song.
-With Otter Radio users can get access the radio content from their device and request a song or shoutout with a click of a button.
+With Otter Radio users can get access the radio content from their device and live chat with a click of a button.
 - Who are the key stakeholders for this app?
-   * Our app is will give listeners a more efficient way to tune in, view, and request songs for CSUMB Radio station.
+   * Our app is will give listeners a more efficient way to tune in, view, and live chat for CSUMB Radio station.
 - What are the core flows?
-    * The key functionality of our app is going to be searching, filtering, and displaying recipes.
-For now, the user will be able to see   two screens.
-The first screen will display a list of recipes along with a search bar on top.
-As for the second screen, it will be       displayed once the user has picked a recipe from the first screen.
-Also, the second screen will have a detail view showing the steps   needed to complete the meal.
+    * The key functionality of our app is going to be able to listen to CSUMB radio station and watch a live feed of the radio station wherever users go.Also users will be able to live chat with others when listening to CSUMB radio station.
 - What will your final demo look like?
-    * For first time users, they will take a small survey asking them what types of food do they like.
-Once they complete the survey, users   will be shown a list of recommended foods based on the survey they took.
-On the screen listing recipes, users will have the ability to   search through the different recipes.
-Finally, the user will have the ability to see a detail view of the recipe selected; show the     necessary steps needed to complete the meal.
+    * Users can choose to either sign in or to sign in as a guest and then users start listening to CSUMB radio station.
+There will be two tabs one for radio and the other tab is for the live feed.
 - What mobile features do you leverage?
    * The application feature that we leverage is searchability.
 - What are your technical concerns?